paigealfred/smb-lateral-movement-investigation/README.md

 ![Investigation Question](lab-challenge-question.png)

-*Challenge: Which application layer protocol was used internally within the CORP network to access 'Super_important_file_of_secrets.docx'?*
+*Challenge 4.3.9: Which application layer protocol was used internally within the CORP network to access 'Super_important_file_of_secrets.docx'?*

 ## Scenario